lifthrasiir/angolmois/INTERNALS.md

 Angolmois also supports an MPEG-1 video file playback if the file name ends with `.mpg` (case insensitive).
 There may be multiple video files loaded and played.
-It plays while it is "in display", that is, not replaced by other image or video (but may have been obscured by other layers or hidden due to POOR BGAs).
+It plays while it is "in display", that is, not replaced by other image or video via data command (but may have been obscured by other layers or hidden due to POOR BGAs).
 If one video is shared among multiple layers, the playback status is shared among them and may restart unexpectedly.
 A video does not support a transparent color.

 If the image or video is larger than 256 by 256 pixels, only the upper left region will be used.
 Conversely, smaller one will be padded to the transparent